vdutat/nuxeo-disable-safe-edit/README.md

 ## Deploy (how to install build product)

-Direct to MP package if any.
-Otherwise provide steps to deploy on Nuxeo Platform: << Copy the built artifacts into `$NUXEO_HOME/templates/custom/bundles/` and activate the `custom` template. >>.
+Copy the built artifacts into `$NUXEO_HOME/templates/disable-safe-edit/bundles/` and activate the `disable-safe-edit` template.